madodig/trilium-widget-theme-switch/README.md

 <br>

 ### Installation
-Download the ZIP file and import it to Trilium (mark the 'Safe import').
+Download the ZIP file from releases and import it to Trilium (mark the 'Safe import').
 When imported, select the 'installer' note and execute it, or add owned attribute #widget to the 'Theme Switch' note and reload the Frontend.

 The 'installer' note can be removed after the installation.
 <br><br>